HL7/nhsn-dqm/input/pagecontent/index.md

 This project will require coordination between NHSN and other branches of CDC, along with CMS.

-### Relationship to Other Standards ###

-The framework for the HL7 FHIR dQMs reported to NHSN has the following dependencies:

-{% include dependency-table.xhtml %}

 ### Audience ###

 The audience for this work is all developers who want to enable their software systems to report surveillance data to the NHSN via FHIR dQMs.